Batch Ingest

 .
 This configuration sets a limit on the maximum number of partitions that a batch peer can process simultaneously.

-If data is stored in a complex bucket structure on cloud storage and cannot be expressed with a simple S3 path, regex_filter
+If the data exists in a complex bucket structure on cloud storage or exists in multiple S3 paths, regex_filter

 allows you to express the structure pattern to search.